danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-09-one-number-to-rule-them-all-why-id-love-unified-os-versioning-from-apple.md

 }
 ```

-Imagine the clarity: instead of wondering "Is this iOS 16 feature available on macOS 13 or 14?", we'd simply know that all platforms version 25 and above support the same baseline features.
+Imagine that instead of wondering "Is this iOS 16 feature available on macOS 13 or 14?", we'd simply know that all platforms version 25 and above support the same baseline features.

 ## Where This Strategy Wouldn't Work

-While this OS naming convention is simple and beautiful, it would just work for OS version numbers from this year and forward.
-For older OS versions, I guess we still need the misaligned checks.
+While this naming convention is simple and wonderful, it would just work for OS versions from this year and forward.
+For older OS versions, I guess we will still need the misaligned checks.

 It will also be interesting to see how they will handle misaligned feature releases in future versions, since we'll need individual checks for features that release different years for different OS versions.